-If it can be proven that a third party caused psychiatric injury causing the victim to suffer difficulty with life and/or work or problems that affect relationships with friends and family the victim may be entitled to psychiatric injury compensation ranging from £1,000 to upwards of £100,000.
+If it can be proven by a work stress solicitor that a third party caused psychiatric injury causing the victim to suffer difficulty with life and/or work or problems that affect relationships with friends and family the victim may be entitled to psychiatric injury compensation ranging from £1,000 to upwards of £100,000.
 For a psychiatric injury compensation claim to succeed the victim has to sustain a ‘recognisable psychiatric illness’ caused by the negligence or breach of duty of a third party.
 This means that the psychiatric injury has to be diagnosed as a recognised illness by a trained psychiatrist rather than just grief, distress or other emotional disturbance.
 Short term and trivial psychiatric problems will not qualify for an award of damages in a psychiatric injury compensation claim.

 Management or employers are legally liable to the employee when conditions in the workplace cause undue stress, which results in injuries and loss.
 Management or an employer may be responsible for legal wrongs that can include the following:

 Harassment contrary to the Protection from Harassment Act 1997